spiffe/helm-charts-hardened/examples/tornjak/README.md

 ## Tornjak and Ingress

-Obtain the Ingress subdomain (this process is cloud provider specific) and assign it to `APP_SUBDOMAIN` env. variable, then run the deployment with your values files:
+Obtain the Ingress subdomain (this process is cloud provider specific) and assign it to the `APP_SUBDOMAIN` env. variable, then run the deployment with your values files:

 ```shell
 export APP_SUBDOMAIN=